Best Cyber Law, Data Privacy and Data Protection Lawyers in Tokyo

 Frequently Asked Questions

-Personal information is any data about a living individual that can identify the specific individual by name, date of birth, or other descriptions contained within such information.
-This also includes data that can be readily collated with other information to identify a specific individual.
+Personal information is defined as any information related to a living individual that can identify the specific individual by name, date of birth, or other description contained in such information, including those which can be cross-referenced with other information to identify the specific individual.

-How can individuals exercise their privacy rights in Tokyo?
+How can individuals exercise their rights under the APPI?

-How does Japan's approach to data protection compare with international standards?
+How does Japan's approach to data protection align with international standards?

-Japan's data protection laws are considered stringent and largely compatible with international standards, such as the European Union's General Data Protection Regulation (GDPR).
-Japan has been recognized by the European Commission as providing an adequate level of data protection, facilitating easier data exchange between Japan and the EU.
+Japan has been recognized by the European Union as providing an adequate level of data protection, facilitating smoother data transfers between Japan and the EU under the General Data Protection Regulation (GDPR).

 Additional Resources